 In his UFC debut, Tyron executed an impressive 36-second KO of Jay Heiron – and put the welterweight division on notice.

 Outside of his MMA career Tyron enjoys spending time with his wife and three sons.
-Tyron is also the founder of a youth mentoring program called P5 Protocol, which empowers, mentors and encourages inner-city male teens.
+Tyron help found the youth mentoring program P5 Protocol, which empowers, mentors and encourages inner-city male teens.
+Currently he travels mentoring and motivating high schools, athletes and companies.

 Tyron recently opened his gym, ATT Evolution in the St. Louis suburb of Rock Hill.
 Here he hopes to create a family-oriented environment for people of all skills and disciplines.
 ATT Evolution takes the history and discipline of wrestling, boxing, Jiu-Jitsu and Muay Thai and shapes it into an exceptional learning experience.
 This 10,000 sq ft facility is stacked with the latest equipment and a knowledgeable staff to create a truly unique workout experience.